 - Provide outstanding customer service to internal and external clients of diverse backgrounds.

-This position requires successful completion of a three-year approved Maintenance Wireman Apprenticeship or equivalent that includes passing the IBEW Exam.
+This position requires successful completion of a three (3) year approved Metering Apprenticeship or equivalent that includes passing the IBEW Exam.

 - Post-offer background check required: Yes

 - Post-offer physical/functional test required: Yes

 - Apprenticeship or other education/training required as a condition of employment, or progression or advancement: Yes

 - FLSA Status: Non-Exempt